RayDeeUx/YouCanDoIt/about.md

 # YouCanDoIt
 you can do it!!!

-Spawns am image of your choice (Mr. Jim M. Boree by default) when you've almost passed your new best.
+Spawns an image of your choice (Mr. Jim M. Boree by default) when you've almost passed your new best.
 Comes with optional SFX as well.

 Mod suggested by [Mr_JimBoree](https://nitter.net/Mr_JimBoree)/[holyguacamole34](https://nitter.net/holyguacamole34).